opensearch-project/project-website/_posts/2024-06-19-optimizing-opensearch-with-fp16-quantization.md

 ## Conclusion

-Faiss FP16 scalar quantization is a powerful technique that provides significant memory savings while maintaining high recall performance similar to full-precision vectors.
-By converting vectors to a 16-bit floating-point representation, it can reduce memory requirements by up to 50%.
-When combined with SIMD optimization, FP16 scalar quantization also enhances indexing throughput and reduces search latencies, leading to better overall performance.
+Faiss SQfp16 scalar quantization is a powerful technique that provides significant memory savings while maintaining high recall performance similar to full-precision vectors.
+Converting vectors to a 16-bit floating-point representation can reduce memory requirements by up to 50%.
+When combined with SIMD optimization, SQfp16 scalar quantization also enhances indexing throughput and reduces search latency, leading to better overall performance.
 This method strikes an excellent balance between memory efficiency and accuracy, making it a valuable tool for large-scale similarity search applications.

 ## Future scope

 To achieve even greater memory efficiency, we plan to introduce `int8` quantization support using a [Faiss scalar quantizer](https://github.com/opensearch-project/k-NN/issues/1723) and [Lucene scalar quantizer](https://github.com/opensearch-project/k-NN/issues/1277).
-This advanced technique will enable a remarkable 75% reduction in memory requirements, or 4x compression, compared to full-precision vectors while maintaining high recall performance.
+This technique will enable a remarkable 75% reduction in memory requirements, or 4x compression, compared to full-precision vectors and we expect to find minimal reduction in recall.
 The quantizers will accept `fp32` vectors as input, perform online training, and quantize the data into byte-sized vectors, eliminating the need for external quantization or extra training steps.

 Furthermore, we aim to release binary vector support, enabling an unprecedented 32x compression rate.
-This groundbreaking approach will further reduce memory consumption.
+This approach will further reduce memory consumption.
+In addition to this we will soon add support for avx512 optimization which helps to further reduce search latency.
-By combining these cutting-edge quantization techniques, we will provide a comprehensive solution for efficient similarity search, balancing memory optimization and accurate retrieval.

-Our commitment to continuous innovation delivers state-of-the-art technologies to tackle large-scale similarity search challenges while minimizing resource requirements and maximizing cost-effectiveness.
+Our ongoing analysis and tuning of OpenSearch lets you address large-scale similarity search while minimizing resource requirements and maximizing cost-effectiveness.

 ## Appendix: Memory and data node requirement estimation

-The following calculations provide an estimation of the memory and number of data nodes required for the 100M, 768-dimension large workload benchmarking test:
+Here are some estimates of the amount of memory and number of data nodes needed for the 100M, 768 dimension large workload benchmarking test:

 ```
 // Faiss HNSW SQfp16 Memory Estimation